- 1 x Full Time

-The Justice Support Worker will provide cultural mentoring, case support and establish community development activities across the far South Coast region of Southern NSW to support the aims of the program.
+The Justice Support Worker will provide cultural mentoring, case support and establish community development activities throughout the Shoalhaven, Eurobodalla and Bega Valley regions of Southern NSW to support the aims of the program.

 PURPOSE OF THE POSITION

-SCMSAC is funded by Juvenile Justice; Department of Justice to deliver the Aboriginal Justice Reintegration Program (Ngudjoong Billa), a demonstration program which aims to overcome offending behaviour, reduce offending rates and support positive reintegrate into the community.
+SCMSAC is funded by Department of Communities & Justice to deliver the Aboriginal Justice Reintegration Program (Ngudjoong Billa), a demonstration program which aims to overcome offending behaviour, reduce offending rates and support positive reintegration into the community, utilising social and cultural engagement.
 The program targets young people within the community, including juvenile offenders leaving detention who are assessed as having a medium to high level risk of offending.

 KEY RESPONSIBILITIES AND DUTIES

-- Work with Juvenile Justice Caseworkers to support engagement in individualise support plans, including the assessment, evaluation and reviews of client cases.
+- Work with Department of Communities & Justice Youth Justice Caseworkers to support engagement in individualise support plans, including the assessment, evaluation and reviews of client cases

-- Liaise with the Department of Juvenile Justice and relevant support services to implement the necessary referral and support of clients on a weekly basis.
-This includes weekly custodial visits (face-to-face, AVL or via phone), commencing 4 weeks prior to the client’s release.
+- Liaise with the Department of Communities & Justice, their local offices and relevant support services to implement the necessary referral and support of clients on a weekly basis.
+This includes weekly custodial visits (face-to-face, AVL or via phone), commencing 4 weeks prior to the client’s release

 - Assist and encourage clients to develop skills necessary to achieve their set goals as per their case/ cultural plans, allowing them to live a pro-social life.
-This may include but is not limited to skills in life management, vocation, self-esteem, financial management and personal development.
+This may include but is not limited to skills in life management, vocational needs, self-esteem, financial management and personal development

-- Other duties as reasonably directed by the CEO, Senior Manager or Supervisor.
+- Other duties as reasonably directed by the CEO or delegate

 REQUIREMENTS FOR ALL VACANCIES